cudoventures/cudos-docs/docs/governance/tokenomics.md

 ### Consensus layer

 First, the Cudos network uses **Tendermint** to provide a **consensus layer** and agree the state of the Cudos chain.
-Tendermint is **Byzantine Fault Tolerance (BFT)** (solves the [Byzantine Generals Problem](https://lamport.azurewebsites.net/pubs/byz.pdf)) enabling consensus to be achieved on the state of the blockchain even if up to ⅓ (~33%) of network machines are bad actors or fail in arbitrary ways.
+Tendermint is **Byzantine Fault Tolerant (BFT)** (solves the [Byzantine Generals Problem](https://lamport.azurewebsites.net/pubs/byz.pdf)) enabling consensus to be achieved on the state of the blockchain even if up to ⅓ (~33%) of network machines are bad actors or fail in arbitrary ways.

 :::info ䷆ Byzantine Generals Problem